 We are exposed to certain market risks arising from transactions in the normal course of business.
-The market risk we are principally exposed is fluctuations in foreign currency exchange rates.
+The market risk we are principally exposed to is fluctuations in foreign currency exchange rates.

-The functional currency of our foreign subsidiaries is generally the applicable local currency.
-Our consolidated financial statements are presented in CHF.
-Therefore, the net sales, expenses, assets, and liabilities of our foreign subsidiaries are translated from their functional currencies into CHF, as a result of which the reported amounts can be affected by fluctuations in the value of the CHF.
-Foreign exchange differences which arise on translation of our foreign subsidiaries' balance sheets into CHF are recorded as a foreign currency translation adjustment in accumulated other comprehensive income or loss within shareholders' equity.
-The overall translation risk exposure is not deemed material.
+The functional currency of our subsidiaries is generally the applicable local currency.
+Our consolidated financial statements are presented in Swiss Francs ("CHF").
+Therefore, the net sales, expenses, assets, and liabilities of our non-CHF denominated subsidiaries are translated from their functional currencies into CHF, as a result of which the reported amounts can be affected by fluctuations in the value of the CHF.
+Foreign exchange differences which arise on translation of our subsidiaries' balance sheets into CHF are recorded as a foreign currency translation adjustment in accumulated other comprehensive income or loss within shareholders' equity.

-We are also exposed to fluctuation in foreign exchange on various transactions.
-The majority of our transactional foreign exchange risk arises from products sourced in USD, SG&A in currencies of the countries in which they are incurred, and sales denominated in the currencies of the respective destination markets.
-In 2023, we generated 97% of our net sales in currencies other than CHF and in 2022, we generated 96% of our net sales in currencies other than CHF.
+As a result of our multinational sales and operations, we are also exposed to fluctuations in foreign exchange at a transactional level.
+The majority of our transactional foreign exchange risk arises from products sourced in U.S. dollars and sales denominated in the currencies of the respective destination markets.
+In 2024 and 2023, 98% and 97% of our net sales, respectively, were generated in currencies other than CHF.

-Based on foreign currency sensitivity analysis of the consolidated balance sheets, the financial result and net income would be impacted as follows by a 10% fluctuation in On's main currencies (excluding the impact of derivative financial instruments):
+Based on foreign currency sensitivity analysis of the consolidated balance sheets, a 10% fluctuation in On's main currencies would impact net income as follows: